-- Home Owner Housing Assistance rehabilitation of substandard low-income owner-occupied homes, including minor assistance. - Home Buyers Program includes counseling, down payment, and technical assistance to homebuyers. - Public Facility Improvements in low- to moderate-income areas, including infrastructure improvements or repairs to streets, sidewalks, fire safety, and/or park equipment. - Infrastructure and Technical Assistance for development of mixed-income subdivisions located in low to moderate-income neighborhoods. - Community Housing Development Organization (CHDO) funds for qualified organizations to undertake affordable housing activities. - Technical Assistance to assist private investors for rental rehabilitation or new construction.
+- Home Owner Housing Assistance rehabilitation of substandard low-income owner-occupied homes, including minor assistance. - Home Buyers Program includes counseling, down payment, and technical assistance to homebuyers.

-- Volunteer Demolition to facilitate the removal of dangerous and/or dilapidated structures and, - Acquisition to facilitate development of additional affordable housing and/or economic redevelopment.
+- Public Facility Improvements in low- to moderate-income areas, including infrastructure improvements or repairs to streets, sidewalks, fire safety, and/or park equipment. - Infrastructure and Technical Assistance for development of mixed-income subdivisions located in low to moderate-income neighborhoods. - Community Housing Development Organization (CHDO) funds for qualified organizations to undertake affordable housing activities. - Technical Assistance to assist private investors of rental rehabilitation or new construction. - Volunteer Demolition to facilitate the removal of dangerous and/or dilapidated structures and, - Acquisition to facilitate development of additional affordable housing and/or economic redevelopment.

-PY2016-17 funds are allocated for down-payment assistance, major and minor repair assistance, housing development and other affordable housing activities, including program delivery costs when applicable.
+PY2017-18 funds are allocated for down-payment assistance, major and minor repair assistance, housing development and other affordable housing activities, including program delivery costs when applicable.
 Approximately \$79,000 of program income is also anticipated (\$19,000 from CDBG and \$60,000 from HOME).
 It is expected that these funds will leverage approximately \$1,200,000 in other funds.

 The City will continue developing relationships with non-profit housing and service providers to improve the quality and quantity of affordable housing and to retain housing affordable to low-income families.
-These non-profit housing partners include:
+These housing partners include:

-- BCS Habitat for Humanity Habitat serves local families earning up to 60% of the median income and are in need of quality affordable housing. - Twin City Mission, Genesis Corner, Emanuel Baptist Church and Family Promise permanent, transitional, and temporary housing stock for the homeless. - Brazos Valley Council of Governments Housing Choice Vouchers for rental housing.
-Funding allows approximately 1,600 households to receive assistance in the upcoming year. - Brazos Valley Community Action Agency housing development, weatherization, and energy assistance programs. - Elder-Aid home repairs and elderly rental housing development as a City of Bryan CHDO. - EMBRACE and No Limits CHDOs developing homeownership and rental housing locally. - Bryan Housing Authority managing 300 units of low-income rental housing.
+- BCS Habitat for Humanity Habitat serves local families earning up to 60% of the median income and are in need of quality affordable housing. - Twin City Mission, Emanuel Baptist Church, and Family Promise permanent, transitional, and temporary housing stock for the homeless. - Brazos Valley Council of Governments Housing Choice Vouchers (HCV) for rental housing.
+Funding allows approximately 1,500 - 1700 households to receive assistance in the upcoming year.